yyx990803/creative-html5/week2/README.md

 Bonus points: figure out how to use context matrix transform to rotate things in canvas and use it in your composition.

+**How to submit**

+Since most of you don't know how to push stuff to GitHub yet, please zip your files and name it "yourFirstName_week2.zip" then send to my newschool email address.

 ### 2. Git

 Follow this <a href="https://github.com/yyx990803/creative-html5/blob/master/GIT.md" target="_blank">guide</a> on cloning this repo to your Mac with git.